JetBrains/kotlin-web-site/pages/docs/reference/server-overview.md

 AWS Labs provides a [sample project](https://github.com/awslabs/serverless-photo-recognition) showing the use of Kotlin for writing [AWS Lambda](https://aws.amazon.com/lambda/) functions.

+Google Cloud Platform offers a series of tutorials for deploying Kotlin applications to GCP, both for [Ktor and App Engine](https://cloud.google.com/community/tutorials/kotlin-ktor-app-engine-java8) and [Spring and App engine](https://cloud.google.com/community/tutorials/kotlin-springboot-app-engine-java8).
+In addition there is an [interactive code lab](https://codelabs.developers.google.com/codelabs/cloud-spring-cloud-gcp-kotlin) for deploying a Kotlin Spring application.

 ## Users of Kotlin on the Server Side

 [Corda](https://www.corda.net/) is an open-source distributed ledger platform, supported by major